ryanbalieiro/vue-resume-template/README.md

 ## Configuration Tutorial

-Watch this step-by-step video tutorial to see exactly how to configure your app:
+Watch this step-by-step video tutorial to see exactly how to configure your resume:

 | #   | Title                                    | Watch                                                                    |
 |-----|------------------------------------------|--------------------------------------------------------------------------|